risk-first/website/menagerie/Agency-Risk.md

 - For the job security of being a [Key Man](https://en.wikipedia.org/wiki/Key_person_insurance).

 A team _can_ make use of heroism, but it's a double-edged sword.
 The hero can becomes [a bottleneck](Coordination-Risk) to work getting done, and because want to solve all the problems themselves, they [under-communicate](Communication-Risk).

+## Consultancies

+When you work with an external consultancy, there is *always* more [Agency Risk](Agency-Risk) than with a direct employee.
+This is because as well as your goals and the employee's goals, there is also the consultancy's goals.

+This is a good argument for not using consultancies, but sometimes the technical expertise they bring can outweigh this risk.

+Also, try to look for _hungry_ consultancies:  if you being a happy client is valuable to them, they will work at a discount (either working cheaper, harder or longer or more carefully) as a result.

+## CV Building

+This is when someone decides that the project needs a dose of "Some Technology X", but in actual fact, this is either completely unhelpful to the project (incurring large amounts of [Complexity Risk](Complexity-Risk)), or merely less useful than something else.

+It's very easy to spot CV building:  look for choices of technology that are incongruently complex compared to the problem they solve, and then challenge by suggesting a simpler alternative.

 ## Devil Makes Work